mikecurtis1/LibrarySearch/README.md

 # LibrarySearch

-A mini-framework for merging library search results from multiple data sources
+A mini-framework for merging search results from multiple, remote data sources

 LibrarySearch runs "modules" which consist of: